 Skills tied to the STEM-H fields are vital to innovation and to economic growth, and the number of jobs related to STEM-H is growing.
 Unfortunately, the number of students majoring in these fields is not keeping pace.
 If this trend continues, American companies will not be able to find qualified workers and the U.S. will find it more difficult to compete in the global economy.
 Another concern facing the U.S. is the need for teachers skilled in educating students in the STEM-H fields.

 What is John Tyler Community College doing about it?

 John Tyler Community College is committed to providing educational opportunities that will prepare students for careers related to STEM-H – whether they want to seek immediate employment after graduating from Tyler or they want to continue their education at a four-year college or university.

-John Tyler offers a number of STEM-H programs ranging from Engineering, Precision Machining and Mechanical Engineering Technology to Information Technology, Nursing, and a Secondary Teacher Education Specialization in Mathematics and Science.
-See a complete list of our programs of study.
+John Tyler offers a number of STEM-H majors ranging from Engineering, Precision Machining and Mechanical Engineering Technology to Information Technology, Nursing, and a Secondary Teacher Education Specialization in Mathematics and Science.
+See a complete list of our majors.